WSUCEG-7140/A-Team/README.md

-# Team-E
+# A-Team
-This is Team-E's repository.
+This is A-Team's repository.